ingogriebsch/spring-hateoas-siren/README.md

 ```

 ### PagedModel
-If this module renders a `PagedModel`, it will
+If this module renders a `PagedModel`, it maps
-* map the page metadata of the model to Siren [properties][Siren Entity Properties].
+* the value of the content property of the [paged model][Spring HATEOAS Representation Model] to Siren [entities][Siren Entities] regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos.
-* map the value of the content property of the model to Siren [entities][Siren Entities] (regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos).
+* the page metadata of the [paged model][Spring HATEOAS Representation Model] to Siren [properties][Siren Entity Properties].
-* map the type of the model to the Siren Entity [title][Siren Entity Title] if available through the [Internationalization](#internationalization) mechanism.
+* the type of the [paged model][Spring HATEOAS Representation Model] to the Siren Entity [title][Siren Entity Title] if the type is mapped through the [Internationalization](#internationalization) mechanism.
-* map links of the model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
+* [links][Spring HATEOAS Links] of the [paged model][Spring HATEOAS Representation Model] to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

-If this module renders a `PagedModel`, it will not
+If this module renders a `PagedModel`, it does not
 * map custom properties of the paged model (if it has some because it is subclassed).
+The page metadata always takes precedence.

-#### Example: Serialize a PagedModel wrapping a pojo and having some links
+#### Example: Serialize a PagedModel wrapping an EntityModel wrapping a pojo and having some links
 _A sample person object_
 ```
 class Person {